mgithubmessier/mmessier/README.md

 ### Next Branch

-- Add a client utility for making requests that handles showing a snackbar that gives feedback upon a POST, PATCH, PUT, or DELETE request
-- Whenever a user is viewing the contact section, check the contact database to see if they have sent an email within the last hour, if so, then show the contents of their email and show a different button element which is disabled and does not have an onclick handler (so that a user cannot manually undisable it)
-- Contact Service
-  - Track how many successful executions of the service have occurred in a given calendar day and return an error if that exceeds 100, the free tier of sendgrid
-    - Whenever a user sends an email, drop their IP, and the details of their request in a database temporarily (for an hour)
-    - Add a character limit on the email that is in line with the costs of whatever email service you go with

 ### Other TODOs

 - We want a custom domain name that allows us to have APIs to be hit from it

   - Can we do something like `api.matthewmessier.com`?

+- Contact Service

+  - Track how many successful executions of the service have occurred in a given calendar day and return an error if that exceeds 100, the free tier of sendgrid

 - **For projects tab**